theblendermann/sAMPC-Stacked-Antimicrbial-Peptide-Classifier/README.md

 -    NN_AMPeP_path (str): Path to the base Neural Networks trained on AMPeP features.
 -    sAMPeP_path (str): Path to the sAMPeP classifier.
 -    sMACREL_path (str): Path to the sMACREL classifier.
 -    MACREL_features (str): Path to MACREL extracted features.
-The output must be in `.xlsx` and the column names **should NOT** be tampered with, the code will break if done so.
+The input must be in `.xlsx` and the column names **should NOT** be tampered with, the code will break if done so.
 -    AMPeP_features (str): Path to AMPeP extracted features.
-The output must be in `.xlsx` and the column names **should NOT** be tampered with, the code will break if done so.
+The input must be in `.xlsx` and the column names **should NOT** be tampered with, the code will break if done so.
 -    test (bool): The input is either True or Flase. test is meant for benchmarking, when the feature set has the ground truth included.
 When set to `True` it will consider the True classification (AMP or Not AMP, class 1 and class 0) and will remove it from the prediction data frame.
 If you are benchmarking, make sure you name your ground truth column `Class`.

+`user_data_train()`

+This function basically allows you to input your own protein data and train multiple models (564 per feature set to be exact).
+It saves all the model metrics in a `.xlsx` file which you can use to select the best models for your own stack.
+This function does alot but works when everything is properly labeled.
+My advice would be to not use it yet however here are its inputs for the curious.

+-    feature_extracted_data (str): Path to MACREL or AMPeP features.
+The input must be `.xlsx`.
+The column names must be ` 'Type (Binary)', 'SEQ', 'NAME', 'Type'` plus whatever column names you get from the feature extraction functions.
+If not in this format the code will break unless you make the necessary changes in the code itself.
+-    model_type (str): Inputs must be RF, LogReg or NN.
+The LogReg models were the worst performing models, so they aren't trained anymore, however their code is commented.
+-    oversampling (bool): Will oversample class 1 (AMPs) when set to `True`
+-    models_parent_dir (str): Path to where you want to save all your models.
+-    user_pn_ratios=None (list): Allows you to test your own p:n ratios.
+When set to `None` it will use the default.
+-    user_NN_layers=None (list): Allows you to test your own hidden layer sizes for Neural Networks.
+When set to `None` it will use the default.
+-    user_testing_data=None (str): Allows you to use your own testing data for base model training.
+When set to `None` it will use a section of the training data.